 There's no place like alone for the holidays...

-Your travel assignment has you rockin' around the Christmas tree solo this year.
-But there are still so many ways to feel at home (or at least a little closer to it) during the holidays.
+Whether your travel assignment has you rockin' around the Christmas tree solo this year, or your physical distancing from family and friends, there are still so many ways to feel at home (or at least a little closer to it) during the holidays.
 Here are a few ideas to make the season seem a little easier when you're spending it alone.

 When You're A Medical Traveler Alone For The Holidays

 This time of year is a magical one, full of lights, laughter and people making plans.
-Being alone for the holidays is a good opportunity to put yourself out there and be a part of something bright and merry.
+Being alone for the holidays is a good opportunity to put yourself out there and be a part of something merry and bright.

-This is always a top suggestion for the, "What do I do during the holidays?" question, but that's because it really makes an impact.
+This is always a top suggestion for the, "What do I do during the holidays?" question, but that's because it really makes a huge impact.
 Doing something for others always leaves you with a warm feeling.
 If you can't be near family, why not give back to the community you are a part of for the next several weeks?
-Another great way to volunteer your time is to make sure you work those holiday shifts, so perm staff can be with their families.
-You are the traveler after all, and it feels great knowing you can make a difference for others.
+Another great way to volunteer your time is to make sure you work those holiday shifts, so perm staff and other healthcare professionals who have been overworked can take a break.

-If you are at a facility with other travelers, reach out to them and create your own traveler holiday celebration!
-Since you're all in the same boat, now is a good opportunity to use your time away from home as a chance to make new friends and connections.
-Maybe even start a traveler holiday tradition?
+If you are at a facility with other travelers, reach out to them and create your own traveler holiday celebration.
+You're all in the same boat.
+Whether that means being able to see each other on a break at work, or including a small group of responsible coworkers who are practicing physical distancing too, now is a good opportunity to use your time away from home as a chance to make new friends and connections, confide in your coworkers about how you're doing mentally this year, and maybe even start a traveler holiday tradition.

 We know it's hard to travel with a lot of stuff.
 Most of the time you're thinking about what you can live without carting around to your next travel assignment.
 But if you're away from home during the holidays, consider some holiday cheer in the form of decor.
 A mini tree, some string lights, a little bit of tinsel... whatever makes you feel at home could make your season and your living space more festive.
 And hey, every tree needs a good holiday home to head to, so check out some local tree farms for special deals on pre-cut trees.
 Plus you can recycle your tree after the season ends, and you won't have to store it or haul to to your next assignment.